sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 If you choose to use the AutoDl image, you will need to move the dreambooth-for- diffusion folder to autodl-tmp (the data disk) and make sure that the path (the string before the #) is dreambooth-for-diffusion, as detailed in the [tutorial](https://zhuanlan.zhihu.com/p/584736850) The details are illustrated in the tutorial [].

-Enable prior_preservation to start DreamBooth training. the lower the prior_loss_weight the harder it is to fit, but also the harder it is to learn. [^4][^3]

 ### Model transformation

 The following type of command is available in each notebook or mirror and serves to convert the ckpt model to diffusers weight format for training.